UniversalDependencies/docs/_pi/index.md

   * When used as "apparently" it should also get the `discourse` relation.
   * Note that "*kira*" is not a particle but a `VERB` if it is the imperative 2nd sg or the reflexive aorist 1st sg of *kirati*.

----
-**Instruction**: Specify any unused tags.
-Explain what words are tagged as PART.
-Describe how the AUX-VERB and DET-PRON distinctions are drawn, and specify whether there are (de)verbal forms tagged as ADJ, ADV or NOUN.
-Include links to language-specific tag definitions if any.

----

 ### Features

 Some forms in Pāli are ambiguous.
 For example, a feminine noun of the `-ā` class with a `-āya` suffix might be Singular Instrumental, Ablative, Genitive, Dative, or Locative!
-When `Case` can be inferred from context, feel free to mark just the semantically correct case.
-If multiple parses are reasonable in a given context, list all the semantically plausible values in alphabetical order, separated by commas (e.g. if you have an *-āya* noun, and all but instrumental are reasonable parses, mark it `Case=Abl,Dat,Gen,Loc|Gender=Fem|Number=Sing`).
+When `Case` can be inferred from context, feel free to mark only the semantically correct case.
+If multiple parses are reasonable in a given context, list all the plausible values in alphabetical order, separated by commas (e.g. if you have an *-āya* noun, and all but instrumental are reasonable parses, mark it `Case=Abl,Dat,Gen,Loc|Gender=Fem|Number=Sing`).

+#### Nouns

+Nouns in Pāli have `Case`, `Gender`, and `Number`.

+If a genitive form is used in a dative sense, you can mark `Case=Gen` because we prefer syntactic over semantic readings when they conflict.
+Do, however, use the `Case=Dat` annotation for true datives.
+For example, in the sentence "*Uyyānabhūmiṃ gacchāma subhūmidassanāyāti*," *dassanāya* here is morphologically dative ("for seeing") and so should get `Case=Dat`.

 #### Verbs